 The fatigue has been overwhelming, the tears come out of nowhere.
 The only other brief time in my life that I was this overwhelmed was when I was in medical school.
 I had tried to set the video recorder to tape some show on TV and couldn’t figure it out, and I sat down and bawled.
 I got help.
 Since then, I haven’t been overwhelmed by the mundane.

-“I think there is something actually wrong with me,” I insist to my husband.
+“I think there is something wrong with me,” I insist to my husband.
 “Maybe I have some rheumatologic disease, maybe I’m coming down with MS or some other neurologic disorder.
 Something isn’t right.
-Maybe all these various symptoms are somehow related and also the cause of my unexplainable sadness.”
+Maybe all these various symptoms are somehow related and cause my unexplainable sadness.”

 My husband agrees I should see my doctor but suspects it’s all about our son.
-I’m a pediatrician who is trying to go through a list of adult differential diagnoses to see which one may fit, and I finally call and make myself an appointment with my internist to stop my self-diagnosis and to have her rule everything out.
+I’m a pediatrician going through a list of adult differential diagnoses to see which one may fit; I finally called and made an appointment with my internist to stop my self-diagnosis and have her rule everything out.

 But maybe my husband is right.
-Maybe my son’s leaving has finally tipped me over the edge after two years of being in constant survival mode.
-Just a few nights ago, I dreamt that I was yelling at him about leaving food out of the fridge overnight.
+Maybe my son’s leaving has tipped me over the edge after two years of being in constant survival mode.
+A few nights ago, I dreamt of yelling at him about leaving food out of the fridge overnight.
 He was standing on the stairs, his eyes bloodshot.

 “Mom, why are you yelling at me?
 I’m not even here.
-I don’t even live in this house anymore,” he said laughingly before he suddenly vanished.
+I don’t even live in this house anymore,” he said laughingly before suddenly vanishing.

 I woke up whimpering in the fetal position, the dream the most vivid one I’ve had in a long time.
 Maybe my husband is right.

 I kept going, putting one foot in front of the other.
-Everything will be ok, you’ll figure this all out, there is beauty all around you, this will pass.
-But the moment I reached five miles, I hit the stop button on my Garmin sports watch, and cried.
+Everything will be ok, you’ll figure this all out, there is beauty all around you, and this will pass.
+But I hit the stop button on my Garmin sports watch when I reached five miles and cried.

 You May Also Want to Read: